rmera/gomd/README.md

 go install github.com/rmera/gomd
 ```

-To compile and install the program.
+To compile and install the program (compiling with XTC-trajectories support requires the xdrfile library installed, and the "xtc" compilation tag).

 ## Use